 No one disputes that Meridian is the largest community in Lauderdale County.
 It is significant, however, that the Town of Marion has captured an important part of the Lauderdale County residential market.
 Tr.
 962-64, 1294.
-Mayor Elvis Hudson (Mayor of the Town of Marion) testified that Marion is experiencing a boom in residential building, as evidenced by several ongoing projects such as Linmoor subdivision, Mike Brewer subdivision, Sentinel Ridge, and a number of other developments.
+Marion is also currently providing water and sewer services to the industrial park and sewer services to portions of the PAA to the north and east of the City.
 Tr.
-962-64.
-The Mayor further testified that Parcel 1 is clearly in Marion's path of growth.
-Tr.
-966-67.
-Marion is also currently providing water and sewer services to the industrial park and sewer services to portions of Parcel 1 to the north of the City.
-Tr.
 966-67, 969.
-Finally, Mr. Jimmy Gouras, an expert in the field of urban and regional planning, testified that development in Parcel 1 is spilling over from Marion.
-Tr.
-1294.
-This evidence demonstrates that a number of the new developments within Parcel 1 have resulted from investments made by Marion in water and sewer infrastructure in the area.
-Despite these capital investments made by Marion, and the fact that much of the expansion in Parcel 1 is contiguous with Marion, the Chancellor apparently ignored Marion's impact on Parcel 1 in his Findings of Fact and Conclusions of Law.
+This evidence demonstrates that a number of the new developments within the PAA have resulted from investments made by Marion in water and sewer infrastructure in the area.
+Despite these capital investments made by Marion, and the fact that much of the expansion in the PAA is contiguous with Marion, the Chancellor apparently ignored Marion's impact on the PAA in his Findings of Fact and Conclusions of Law.
 Pl.
 421-24.
 In addition, common sense mandates that a City in the midst of long-term decline cannot be credited with any spillover growth.
-The development that may have occurred in Parcel 1 is more accurately described as transferred population rather than spillover growth, and much of the transferred population has transferred completely out of Lauderdale County.
+The development that may have occurred in the PAA is more accurately described as transferred population rather than spillover growth, and much of the transferred population has transferred completely out of Lauderdale County.
 The City flunks the "spillover growth" factor in the need to expand indicium of reasonableness.